 1 session (90 minutes) 12,000 Yen

-*Due to the higher cost of renting a therapy space, there will be an additional cost of 1,000 yen after 5:00PM and on the weekend and holidays.
+*There will be an additional cost of 1,000 yen after 5:00PM and on the weekend and holidays because of the higher fee for renting the space.

-Currently MUSICURE offers sessions at a shared therapy space in Yokohama, Kannai, Matsudo, and Nagoya.
+Currently MUSICURE offers sessions at a shared therapy space in Yokohama, Jiyugaoka, Matsudo, and Nagoya.
 Please contact for detailed locations.

 Please contact for any questions you may have via e-mail by clicking the e-mail icon on the top of this page.
+Please allow your devices to receive an e-mail from musicure-mt.com.
+If you do not hear from us in 24 hours, please send us your phone number and we will call you.
 I am looking forward to hearing from you.

 Your answer always lies within